Sunderland, Massachusetts: Education

 Sunderland is a member of the Frontier Regional and Union 38 School Districts, which also includes Conway, Whately and Deerfield.
 Each town operates its own elementary school, with Sunderland Elementary School serving the town's students from preschool through sixth grades.
 All four towns send seventh through twelfth grade students to Frontier Regional School in Deerfield.
 Frontier's athletics teams are nicknamed the Redhawks, and the team colors are red and blue.
 There are many art programs available during and after school at Frontier.
 There are several private schools in the area, including the Bement School (a coeducational boarding school serving students from kindergarten through ninth grades), the Eaglebrook School (a private boys' school for grades 6–9), and the Deerfield Academy, a private prep school.

 Commerce

-Sunderland boasts a Dunkin' Donuts, a Subway, seasonal businesses Smiarowski Cremey and Sugarloaf Frostie Cremey, multiple salons, a self-service laundry, a Greenfield Cooperative Bank, a yoga studio, two liquor stores (Billy's Beverages and the Spirit Shoppe),and three convenience stores.
-There are several eateries, including Bubs BBQ, Dove's Nest Restaurant (serving breakfast and lunch) Frontier Pizza, Goten Steak House of Japan, Bridgeside Grille, Dimo's Restaurant, Wild Roots Cafe (offering organic breakfast and lunch), and the upscale Blue Heron Restaurant which is located at the site of the old town hall.
-All restaurants are located along Amherst Road (Rt.
+Sunderland boasts many businesses and restaurants, many of which are located along Amherst Road (Rt.
 116).
 Sunderland is also the home of the seasonal Mike's Maze Corn Maze.
-Cooks Source magazine is based in Sunderland.
+Cooks Source magazine was based in Sunderland.